Mgr. Art. MgA. Pavol Juráš Ph.D. / *1982/

 With choreographer Eno Peci staged for Vienna State Ballet after direction Manuel Legris new version Petruschka with extraordinery cast; in leading part with Davide Dato and Jakob Feyferlik.
 (2017)

 Juráš has also worked with another Russian choreographer Kirill Simonov on a new version of the ballet Spartacus.
 First version staged for National State Theatre in Slowak Republic (2016) and second version for Theatre Wielki in Poland.
-(2017)
+(2017) With Simonov has also worked on new version ballet Coppelia in National Music Theatre of Republic Karelia in Russia Federation.
+(2018)

 British journalist Margaret Willis wrote: „Pavol Juras is a young man with a huge talent.
 His costumes rivalled those of the Ballets Russes for colour and detail impact, and his sets were charming, giving the feeling.“ – „Pavol Juras is one of the brightest and most talented set designers in Europe’s (Slovakia’s) colour ande world today.
 Lavish with his creations, he fills his stages with colour and the finest detailed design.
 He has created sets and costumes for drama, opera and ballet productions for which he has received much acclaim.
 Juras also has other artistic talents which have been seen in various theatres in Europe.“